zawaumi/zawaumi/readme.md

 <h1 align="center" style="font-family: 'Poppins', sans-serif; color: #4A4A4A;"> Hi there! 👋</h1>

 <p align="center" style="font-family: 'Poppins', sans-serif; color: #4A4A4A;">
-I'm a second-year university student with a passion for full-stack development.
+I'm a second-year university student with a passion for full-stack development.<br>
 My interests lie in web development, software engineering, and building AI systems.
 </p>